-Vorlage Race Club recognizes that athletes are sometimes missing school to attend various preseason and race camps.
-A letter for athletes to show teachers is available on our webpage at https://vorlageskiracing.wordpress.
+VRC recognizes that athletes are sometimes missing school to attend various preseason and race camps.
 Daily schedules will include opportunity and time for athletes to work on homework.

-Free Time:
+Free Time :

 - 1. Athletes are encouraged to make positive use of their free time. - 2.
-Chaperone to provide preferences (space allocation / noise reduction) to those wishing to (in order): (a) do homework, (b) then activities, (c) then inactive activities. - 3.
+Chaperones to provide preferences (space allocation / noise reduction) to those wishing to (in order): (a) do homework, (b) then activities, (c) then inactive activities. - 3.
 Each camp will be different based on accommodation and numbers.